Skip to main content

 4. Mix the sample gently by inverting the tube gently at least but not more than four (4) times immediately after filling.

 5. Process the sample as soon as possible (within 60 minutes).
 Do not store whole blood samples refrigerated prior to processing.
-Spin down the specimen at a speed and time required to produce platelet poor plasma (<5,000 - 10,000/uL).
+Spin down the specimen at a speed and for an amount of time required to produce platelet poor plasma (<5,000 - 10,000/uL).
 This can be accomplished by centrifuging at 1500 x g for 15 minutes.

 6. Preparing samples for transport: